Marital Deduction

 The nondeductible terminal interest rule states there can be no contingency allowing the property to pass to someone other than the surviving spouse or her estate, since the deduction only applies to transfers to a spouse, not to anyone else.
 However, 5 exceptions exist:

 Estate trusts are a special type of marital deduction trust where, when the surviving spouse dies, all remaining trust principal must go into the surviving spouse's estate, allowing the surviving spouse to choose the final beneficiaries.
-This type of trust is used to hold property, such as a business, where the income must be reinvested or to hold real estate that does not currently earn income, but is being held for appreciation.
+This type of trust is used to hold property, such as a business, where the income must be reinvested or to hold real estate that does not currently earn income, but is held for appreciation.
 The occasional need for an estate trust arises from the following rules:

 1. Treasury Regulation §20.2056(b)-5(f)(1) requires that property that is transferred in trust will only qualify for the marital deduction if the surviving spouse either receives income or receives beneficial enjoyment from the property.